brumocas/Docker/basics/README.md

-Sure, here’s a README file that covers basic Docker commands:

----

 # Docker Basic Commands

 Welcome to the Docker Basic Commands guide!
 This README provides a comprehensive list of essential Docker commands to help you get started with containerization.
 Docker enables you to develop, ship, and run applications inside containers efficiently.